© 2018 - International Centre for Investigative Reporting

 CHEAPER THAN GAS

-Gas and electricity are the most recommended clean energy for cooking but the poor can neither afford these energy resources nor buy the devices to use them.
-Therefore, the majority of the households in urban settlements resort to kerosene and charcoal.
+Gas and electricity are the most recommended clean energy sources for cooking but the poor can neither afford these energy resources nor buy the devices to use them.
+Poor households in urban settlements resort to kerosene and charcoal.
 But since kerosene has become expensive with a litre costing N210, charcoal offers a cheaper option.

 “Charcoals last more than gas,” argues Faith Jato, a charcoal retailer at Mpape, one of the biggest slums in Abuja.
 She buys a bag of charcoal at N2,000 from the dealers and sells it in smaller quantities of N50 and N100.
-From this retail, she makes between N300 and N500 per bag.
+From this retail, she makes a profit of N300 to N500 per bag.

 “This N50 iron charcoal will cook a pot of rice,” she adds, pointing to a stack of charcoal wrapped in black polythene bags and displayed on a table in front of her shop.
 In addition to charcoal, she sells Abacha stove for N2,000.